Healthy Honey Cinnamon Zucchini Bread

 - ¼ cup melted coconut oil OR grapseed oil*

 - ½ cup chopped raw walnuts, for sprinkling

 - Preheat the oven to 350ºF.
 Line an 8×8 inch baking dish with parchment paper (cut a big enough piece so that the paper hangs over the edges of the pan on two sides).
 Spray lightly with olive oil or nonstick cooking spray and set aside.

 - Place the shredded zucchini in a clean dish towel and squeeze to remove the excess moisture.
 Set aside.

-*ALSO!
-Super important with the coconut oil!
-If you are using this, let the applesauce, eggs and zucchini come to room temp before using.
+ALSO!
+Super important with the coconut oil.
+If you are using it, let the applesauce, eggs and zucchini come to room temp before using.
 Otherwise their “coldness” can harden up the coconut oil when you mix it all together.

 Nutrition Information:Yield: 16 Serving Size: 1